freeCodeCamp/learn-sql-by-building-a-student-database-part-1/TUTORIAL.md

 ### 1047.1

-Looking at the test data, it found the id for all of it except the `null` value.
+Looking at the test data, it found the ID for all of it except the `null` value.
 Below the newest `if not found` comment, add an `if` that checks if the variable is empty.
 Put the `set to null` comment in its statements area.

 #### HINTS